Sunshine Days: Plot

-Dana Scully (Gillian Anderson) looks through various X-Files and discovers one about a young boy named Anthony Fogelman who possessed psychokinesis.
+Dana Scully (Gillian Anderson) looks through various X-Files and discovers one about a young boy named Anthony Fogelman, who possessed psychokinesis.
 She learns that Fogelman later changed his name to Oliver Martin.
-She meets with Dr. John Rietz (John Aylward), a parapsychologist who worked with the young Fogelman.
+Scully meets with Dr. John Rietz (John Aylward), a parapsychologist who worked with the young Fogelman.
 Rietz claims that, despite being extremely lonely, Martin was not dangerous and that his power faded as he grew up.
 Reyes makes the connection that Fogelman changed his name to Oliver based on Cousin Oliver from The Brady Bunch.
 Scully notes that, in the show, Oliver was portrayed as a "jinx", and the three agents deduce that Fogelman must see himself as one, too.

 Doggett and Rietz decide to talk to Fogelman.
 Initially, he is apprehensive and nearly sends Doggett hurtling through the roof.
-It is revealed that Fogelman's powers are temperamental and sometimes he cannot control them, as was the case with the deaths of Mike and Blake.
+It is revealed that his powers are temperamental and sometimes he cannot control them, as was the case with the deaths of Mike and Blake.
 Reyes and Scully show up and convince him that his powers could positively impact the world.
 The agents take him to Washington, D.C., and demonstrate his powers to Walter Skinner (Mitch Pileggi) by making him float in midair.
 Suddenly, however, Fogelman collapses.
-Scully later reports that his body is destroying itself because of his extreme power.
-Doggett realizes that Fogelman must stop using his powers; he notes that his power had faded earlier when Dr. Rietz was studying him as a boy.
+Scully later reports that his body is destroying itself.
+Doggett realizes that Fogelman must stop using his powers; he notes that his power had faded earlier when Rietz was studying him as a boy.
 Doggett tells Rietz that his power faded because, with Rietz around, Fogelman did not feel lonely.
 Rietz visits Fogelman in the hospital, and the two rekindle their friendship, saving Fogelman's life.
 Scully laments the fact that there may not be any vindication for the X-Files, but that cases like Fogelman's might show that there is proof of "more important things."